How to Become an Elevator Mechanic in Idaho

 Idaho is one of the fastest-growing states for trade careers.
 Every commercial building, hospital, and multi-story structure in Boise and Meridian has elevators that need installation, maintenance, and modernization.

-The job outlook for elevator mechanics in Idaho is high, with projected growth of 6% over the next decade.
+The job outlook for elevator mechanics in Idaho is high.
 Major employment centers include Boise, Meridian, Nampa, and the tech expansion, agriculture, residential boom sectors continue to drive demand.

 Switching Careers: Can You Afford the Transition in Idaho?